MicrosoftDocs/VBA-Docs/api/Office.Signature.Sign.md

 ## Example

-In the following example, the variables for the signature image, signer, signer's title, and signer's e-mail address are set and then the  **Sign** method is called to create and sign a signature packet.
+In the following example, the variables for the signature image, signer, signer's title, and signer's email address are set and then the  **Sign** method is called to create and sign a signature packet.

 ```vb